KostaGav/KostaGav.github.io/index.md

 Since August 2016 I teach undergraduate seminars in Political Sociology and Methods.
 I taught classes on political ideologies, attitudes and behavior and gave a statistical course in multi-level modeling.
 In the upcoming semester, I will teach a seminar on survey experiments in Political Science.

-My teaching for the undergraduate seminar "Ideologien, Einstellungssysteme und ihre politischen Konsequenzen" was awarded with the GESS Teaching Award 2017.
+My teaching for the undergraduate seminar "Ideologien, Einstellungssysteme und ihre politischen Konsequenzen" in Autumn 2016 was awarded with the GESS Teaching Award 2017.

 ### CorrelAid